The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 Visit Mljet Island

 I love Mljet — it’s a quiet, magical place, and one of my favorite Croatian islands.
-Mljet is filled with spectacular nature, from dense green forest to neon blue saltwater lakes, and it makes a great contrast to the city of Dubrovnik.
+Mljet (mee-YET) is filled with spectacular nature, from dense green forest to neon blue saltwater lakes, and it makes a great contrast to the city of Dubrovnik.

 You can easily spend several days in Mljet — but its highlights can be done in a day trip from Dubrovnik.

-Mljet National Park is the crown jewel of the island and where you should spend your time.
+Mljet National Park is the crown jewel of the island and where you should spend most of your time.
 Within the park, I recommend renting a bike and cruising around.
 The absolute best views are from Montokuc (monta-cooch), an uphill 45-minute hike from the bike rental spot.
 You can also go swimming in the buoyant, velvety saltwater lakes and visit a monastery on St. Mary’s Island.

 The Red History Museum is a time capsule from the sixties and seventies.